Asymptotic escape rates and limiting distributions for multimodal maps: Construction of extensions and preliminary results

-In this paper we will usually let $Y= \hat I'(L)$ and denote the domains of $F$ (on which $F$ is monotonic and $R$ is constant) by $\{Y_i\}_i$.
-We set $R_i=R|_{Y_i}$.
+\begin{remark} In the construction above, we used $\hat\P_L=\hat\P_L(\crit)$ to firstly arrange for $\hat I(L)$ to be trimmed to $\hat I'(L)$ and then secondly to partition the domains of $\hat I'(L)$ into $\Q$.
+We observe here that if a subset $\crit'\subset \crit$ is instead used to produce $\hat\P_L(\crit')$ and this set used in place of $\hat\P_L(\crit)$, the setup above, and in particular the conclusion of Lemma~\ref{lem:Markov}, still holds.
+We will employ such a construction in Section~\ref{ssec:puncture}. \end{remark}

 Note that the set of domains generate a cylinder structure for $F$, which we will denote by $\{ Y^{(n)}_i \}_i$ for the collection of $n$-cylinders.
 The Markov structure of the Hofbauer extension implies for that each domain of $F$, if it maps onto $D(L)\in \hat I'(L)$, where $D(L)\subset D\in \D$, then there is an extension so that $F$ extends to a map onto $D$.
 As in Lemma~\ref{lem:Koebe}, this extension property gives us bounded distortion for $F$: there exists $K\ge 1$ such that for $Y_i$ a domain of $F$, if $x, y\in Y_i$ then

 (we improve on this estimate in Lemma~\ref{lem:distort}).
 Note that $K$ depends on $L$ since $L$ determines the constant $\epsilon$ in Lemma~\ref{lem:Koebe}.

 We also note that by \cite[Lemma 10.7]{DobTod15}, $F$ is uniformly hyperbolic, i.e., there exist $C_F>0$ and $\sigma_F>1$ such that for $x\in Y$ and any $n\ge 1$,